-2004 Toyota Highlander B1650 OBDDII Code
+2004 Toyota Highlander Factory Service Bulletin OBDDII Code B1150

-Labor: 1.0The cost of diagnosing the B1150 2004 TOYOTA HIGHLANDER code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B1150 2004 Toyota Highlander code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

-When is the B1150 2004 TOYOTA HIGHLANDER code detected?The B1150 code is recorder when a malfunction is detected in the occupant classification system.
+The B1150 code is recorder when a malfunction is detected in the occupant classification system.

 The occupant classification system circuit consists of the Airbag Sensor Assembly Center and the occupant classification system.
 If the airbags sensor assy center receives signals from the occupant classification ECU, it determines whether or not the front passenger airbag assy and the front seat airbag assy sight should be operated.